surya-d007/Go_FileManagement_Backend/README.md

 - **file_metadata:** Stores information about uploaded files.
 The `url` field contains the link to the stored file.
 - **users:** Contains email and password (stored as bcrypt hash) for user authentication.

----

-This structured documentation will help users understand your database schema and its purpose.